vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ## Overview
 This repository accompanies the project detailed in **_Separation of terbium from proton-irradiated gadolinium oxide targets – development of an effective, scalable and automatable process_ (Applied Radiation and Isotopes, 2025)** — see [https://doi.org/10.1016/j.apradiso.2025.112138](https://doi.org/10.1016/j.apradiso.2025.112138).
- The included Python scripts were used to (i) calculate expected yields from proton irradiations of natGd₂O₃ targets, (ii) perform efficiency calibarion of a High Purity Germanium (HPGe) spectrometer, and (iii) automate the analysis of serial HPGe spectra.
+ The included Python scripts were used to (i) calculate expected yields from proton irradiations of natGd₂O₃ targets, (ii) perform efficiency calibarion of a High Purity Germanium (HPGe) spectrometer, and (iii) automate the analysis of serial HPGe measurments.
 In addition to computational work, the first version of the "**Terbinator**", a remote-controlled valve and pump module, was built to semi-automate multi-column extraction chromatographic serpations for ¹⁵⁵Tb.

 All code developed for this project has been consolidated into a single Python library, **nuclab**, which will continue to be developed into a comprehensive package desinged for applications in nuclear physics, nulcear chemistry, radiochemicstry, and machine learning challenges in radiopharmaceutical development.
 Source code and tutorials for **nuclab** are provided in this repostiory.
 Representative example outputs are shown below.